rzr/webthing-node/docs/README.md

 ## DISCLAIMER: ##

-This guide will focus only using iotjs to build webthings.
+This guide will focus mostly on using iotjs to build webthings, but more hints are shared.

 Instead of freezing "quick and dirty" demo code.
-I preferred to upstream the most I can and then provide support on mainline branches.
+I preferred to split demo in several smaller independents parts and upstream the most I can and then provide support on mainline branches.

 Upstreaming can be a slow process,